 2. Dry clothes outside

-Take advantage of the spring sunshine by drying your clothes outside – this could save, on average, £142 per year by not using your tumble dryer.
+Take advantage (while we still can) of drying your clothes outside – this could save, on average, £142 per year by not using your tumble dryer.

 3. Switch internet tariff